-And now back to the upcoming Wonder Twins HBO Max movie.
-It is set to be written and directed by Adam Sztykiel, the screenwriter of Dwayne Johnson’s imminent Black Adam film.
+And now back to the canceled Wonder Twins HBO Max movie.
+It was set to be written and directed by Adam Sztykiel, the screenwriter of Dwayne Johnson’s imminent Black Adam film.
 Sztykiel has been writing films since the 2000s, beginning with 2008’s Made of Honor, a movie that dared to ask “what if a man was a bridesmaid, and that man was Patrick Dempsey?”

 Surprisingly, yes.
 Although Zan and Jayna became shorthand for the kind of child-centric portrayal of comic books epitomized by Superfriends, they have had a shockingly strong presence in all aspects of DC lore.
-They have already appeared briefly in the The Lego Batman Movie starring the voice talents of Will Arnett, and Teen Titans Go!
+They have already appeared briefly in The Lego Batman Movie starring the voice talents of Will Arnett, and Teen Titans Go!
 To the Movies.
 Given both of those skew heavily towards the family-friendly aspects of DC, it is unlikely that this upcoming Wonder Twins movie will be a Snyder-style grim and gritty reboot.

 The Wonder Twins have had a much stronger presence in television.
 Aside from Superfriends, they have appeared on the WB/CW show Smallville, with Zan portrayed by David Gallagher and Jayna by Allison Scagliotti.
 They also appeared on the Justice League Cartoon Network show, and on Teen Titans Go!, this time voiced by Khary Payton and Tara Strong.
 Pretty good longevity for a pair of Osmond knockoffs.